pex-gl/pex-math/README.md

 ## index

-Re-export vec, mat, quat, euler and utils
+Re-export vec, avec, mat, quat, euler and utils

 <a name="module_mat2x3"></a>